RMS Queen Elizabeth: Second World War

-Captain Townley discovered that he was to take the ship directly to New York in the then neutral United States without stopping, or even slowing to drop off the Southampton harbour pilot who had embarked on at Clydebank, and to maintain strict radio silence.
-Later that day, at the time when she was due to arrive at Southampton, the city was bombed by the Luftwaffe.
+They were to take the ship directly to New York, in the neutral United States, not to stop or even slow to drop off the Southampton harbour pilot who had embarked on at Clydebank, and to maintain strict radio silence.
+Later that day, when she was due to arrive at Southampton, the city was bombed by the Luftwaffe.

 Queen Elizabeth zigzagged across the Atlantic to elude German U-boats and took six days to reach New York at an average speed of 26 knots.
-In New York she found herself moored alongside both Queen Mary and the French Line's Normandie, the only time all three of the world's largest ocean liners were ever berthed together.
+There she found herself moored alongside both Queen Mary and the French Line's Normandie, the only time the world's three largest ocean liners were ever berthed together.

-Captain Townley received two telegrams on his arrival, one from his wife congratulating him, and the other from Her Majesty Queen Elizabeth thanking him for the vessel's safe delivery.
+The three ships remained together for two weeks before Queen Mary departed for Sydney, Australia.
+Captain Townley received two telegrams on his arrival in New York, one from his wife, and the other from Her Majesty Queen Elizabeth thanking him for the vessel's safe delivery.
 The ship was then secured so that no one could board her without prior permission, including port officials.

-Queen Elizabeth left the port of New York on 13 November 1940 for Singapore to receive her troopship conversion.
+Queen Elizabeth left the port of New York on 13 November 1940, for Singapore to receive her troopship conversion.
 After two stops to refuel and replenish her stores in Trinidad and Cape Town, she arrived in Singapore's naval docks, where she was fitted with anti-aircraft guns, and her hull repainted grey.

-As a troopship, Queen Elizabeth left Singapore on 11 February, and on 23 February 1942 Queen Elizabeth secretly arrived in Esquimalt, British Columbia, Canada.
+Queen Elizabeth left Singapore on 11 February 1941, and on 23 February 1942, secretly arrived in Esquimalt, British Columbia, Canada.
 She underwent refit work in drydock adding accommodation and armaments, and three hundred naval ratings quickly painted the hull.
 In mid-March, carrying 8,000 American soldiers, Queen Elizabeth began a 7,700-mile voyage from San Francisco to Sydney, Australia.
-Initially she carried Australian troops to theatres of operation in Asia and Africa.
+She then carried Australian troops to theatres of operation in Asia and Africa.
 After 1942, the two Queens were relocated to the North Atlantic for the transportation of American troops to Europe.

-Queen Elizabeth and Queen Mary were both used as troop transports during the war.
-Their high speeds allowed them to outrun hazards, principally German U-boats, usually allowing them to travel outside a convoy.
-During her war service as a troopship, Queen Elizabeth carried more than 750,000 troops, and she also sailed some 500000 mi.
+Their high speeds allowed them to outrun hazards, principally German U-boats, usually allowing them to travel outside a convoy and without escort.
+Nevertheless, Queen Elizabeth was the target of U-704, which fired four torpedoes at her on 9 November 1942.
+The commander, Horst Wilhelm Kessler, heard a detonation and Nazi radio propaganda claimed she was sunk.
+In reality, one of the torpedoes detonated prematurely and the ship was unharmed.

+During her war service Queen Elizabeth carried more than 750,000 troops, and sailed some 500000 mi.